Exhibition

 Since the 1980s, documentary photographer Michael Kerstgens (*1960, Wales, GB) has focused on long-term photographic essays dealing with social-political changes.
 The exhibition MICHAEL KERSTGENS.
 OUT OF CONTROL shows in a comprehensive way how our living environments have changed over time, in particular from an industrialised community to a consumer and leisure society.

 As a freelance photographer, Michael Kerstgens worked internationally in the magazine and corporate fields before devoting himself to teaching.
-After academic assignments in Frisia and Dessau, he has been Professor of Photography at University of Applied Sciences in Darmstadt since 2007.
+After academic assignments in Frisia and Dessau, he has been Professor of Photography at University of Applied Sciences in Darmstadt from 2007 until 2025.

 Please wait